datamapio/geoid/lookup.md

 - Use delimiters consistenly

 Delimiter in use:
+- No delimiter (country > state > county; country > canton > municipality etc)
-- ZP: for ZIP or Postal Code.
+- ZP: for Z like ZIP and P like Postal Code.
 Only use when necessary.
+- PCT: Precinct